Sydney McCall Patel

 As a parent, I’m constantly thinking about my responsibilities both at work and at home.
 I can get so bogged down by trying to keep everything together I forget the most memorable days are never tidy, but instead filled with adventure and letting go.
 I know that wild kid is still inside of me bursting to get dirty, and if I can get my grown-up thoughts out of the way and follow my son’s lead, then I can feel the magic with him.

 The best part about when I can remember to do this is that my kid and I get to bond hard.
 And I also think it positively impacts his perception of growing up so he is hopefully inspired rather than disillusioned.
 On top of it, we get to feel into the part of ourselves that’s untamed which lights us up and gives us the energy to actually do the clean up.

 Sometimes, I need to actually wake up to see that adventure is right in front of me.
+We live in a beautiful place, Marin county, where nature is all around us.
 In just a flash of a moment, if I can remember to look for it, I can go from being bored to feeling totally alive.
 And when I am open to seeing something perceptibly mundane as exquisite, as if through the eyes of my son, then everything around me holds potential for magic.
 I hope that one day he turns to me and tells me all the reasons why he will never have to stop playing, and that I can remember to keep turning to him, knowing that he is my teacher.